andrew/ultimate-awesome/README.md

 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
 - [awesome-learning-resources](https://github.com/csr632/awesome-learning-resources) - 收集最优质的学习资料。专治“学习资料不足恐惧症”。.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
+- [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
 - [awesome-computer-graphics](https://github.com/waitin2010/awesome-computer-graphics) - A curated list of awesome computer graphics. .
-- [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
+- [Awesome-AIGC-3D](https://github.com/hitcslj/Awesome-AIGC-3D) - A curated list of awesome AIGC 3D papers.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [list](https://github.com/awesome-yii/list) - A curated list of awesome Yii Framework extensions, tutorials and other nice things.